-NanoHarmonics created Applied Sciences (AS) to bring help develop population-based studies that can help collect data points to better understand and produce predictive models to manage infectious diseases starting with insect-borne ones.
+GeneHarmonics Inc. is helping to develop population-based studies that can help collect data points to better understand infectious diseases that can hopefully be used to develop predictive models to fight them.

 The pilot will be designed around studies for Malaria – considered the number one killer in the world.
-AS shall be bringing to the world.
 The importance of this project cannot be understated.
 For the first time, a multi-sectoral initiative shall be deploying the convergence of 3 technologies – Quantum Dots bio-diagnostics, Secured Data Systems, and Drug Delivery Systems.
 The groups who signed up to participate in the project includes: (a) the Asian office representing a global company with presence in more than 72 countries, (2) one of the leading world experts in the field of entomology and eco-toxicology, (3) an Asia-based non-profit organization who specializes in operationalizing community-based projects and who has affiliations with international organizations with a combined presence in more than 100 countries.
-(4) A leading US University, (5) Organizations who have been working on the eradication of Malaria in Africa.
+(4) US scientists, and (5) Organizations who have been working on the eradication of Malaria in Africa.

 The population study shall create a working model based on the following targeted milestones: the collection of diagnostics data from a large number of people in a community to study trends of Malaria-associated biomarkers in individuals; Develop and launch a secured data platform that anonymize data and integrate the same to IOT sensors.